JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 # Bringing up the network

-The network can be brought up and down using the network-up and network-down bash scripts.
-For a more detailed step-by-step guide on bringing up the network, follow the instructions on the rest of this page. **If you use the network-up script to bring up the network, do not execute any of the commands below this first section**
+As of the second design cycle, the network could be brought up and down using the network-up and network-down bash scripts.
+As part of the third design cycle, the convenience script had to be split into two parts.

 Cd into /usr/local/go/src/github.com/HLF-GOconversionissuance-JA-MA/version1/setup1/
 First, we need to set some docker permissions: